Submitted by Jane on Sep, 27

 Toronto and my Roots

 In 1990, I started taking hand weaving classes at the guild here in Etobicoke.
 They have some great shows and it's been very enjoyable.
 Even though I live downtown, I still come here.
 I came to Canada with my family in 1950.
 We came to Toronto and my husband and I had two toddlers.
 It was very difficult, because people didn't want to rent to people with children.
 We found a little place in Sunnyside while it was still sunny.
 There was a park there and we would walk out right to the beach, take our shoes off, and wade into the water.
 Then, I looked around and said "This is home."
 I grew up in England.
-I'm a member and a volunteer at the Textile Museum as well.
-I do lots of knitting and sewing but it is very time consuming.

 How is this object or story important to you?